 Hybrid and In-Person Approaches

-Are you looking for ideas for teaching in a socially distanced classroom?
+Are you looking for ideas for teaching in person while we are either masked or social distancing?
 Strategies for active learning?
 Guiding questions and examples can be found on our Hybrid In-Person Course Planning page.

 Community & Connection

 Many instructors are looking for new ways to stay connected and communicate effectively with their students.

 - 5 Ways to Connect with Online Students, Flower Darby, Chronicle of Higher Education, June 26, 2020